nvinson/meson/docs/markdown/Builtin-options.md

 \* < 0 means disable, == 0 means automatic selection, > 0 sets a specific number to use

 LLVM supports `thin` lto, for more discussion see [LLVM's documentation](https://clang.llvm.org/docs/ThinLTO.html)

+The values `true` and `false` of `b_coverage` are included to provide partial backwards compatibility with earlier versions where `b_coverage` was just a boolean value.
+The value `true` is an alias for `gcov_compat` and the value false is equivalent to not specifying the flag.
+The value `gcov_strict` uses gcov and lcov/genhtml to produce coverage reports.
+The value `gcov_compat` is identical to `gcov_strict`, but will also use `llvm-cov` as a fallback if `llvm-cov` is available.
+The value `llvm` uses only `llvm-cov` to generate reports using LLVM's native formatting.

 <a name="b_vscrt-from_buildtype"></a>
 The default value of `b_vscrt` is `from_buildtype`.
 The following table is